Preparing a UNIX environment

 Assigning a temporary directory

-Due to installer framework changes in 8.1.02, this requirement is not valid from 8.1.02 and onwards.
+Due to installer framework changes in 8.1.02, this requirement is not valid from 8.1.02 and later.

 The installer uses the IATEMPDIR environment variable to assign the location of a temporary directory to use during installation.
 If your /tmp or /home/ userName directories do not have enough free space to run the installation, it will fail.